 Selina Athens Theatrou

-Selina Athens Theatrou is one of the best hostels in Athens.
-Selina is a chain of hostels around the world that also offers co-working space for digital nomads.
+Selina Athens Theatrou is one of the very best hostels in Athens.
+The Selina brand is a chain of hostels around the world that also offers co-working space for digital nomads.
 Asides from shared rooms, the property also offers private rooms with en-suite bathrooms, balconies and comfortable mattresses.
 This is the perfect stay for solo travelers as the hostel organizes nightly fun events like welcome drinks on their rooftop terrace, tsiporou (raki) tasting and pub crawls on weekends.

 Selina Athens Theatrou offers a roof top terrace restaurant and bar with stunning views of the Acropolis and all around Athens.
 The property is located 500 m from National Theater of Greece and 801 m from Monastiraki Square.
 Among the facilities of this property are a restaurant, 24 hour front desk service and free WiFi.
 The accommodations also features a shared lounge, kitchen, cinema and co-working space.